ProgrammerDATCH/MachineLearning-my-RoadMap/README.md

 # Machine Learning and NLP Learning Roadmap

 Welcome to my journey of mastering Machine Learning and Natural Language Processing (NLP).
-This roadmap will guide me through the essential concepts and skills needed to achieve my goals.
+This roadmap will guide me through the essential concepts and skills needed to achieve my goal of creating a chatbot that can understand and utilize all my information.

 ## Vision

-I aim to create a bot that can understand and utilize all my information, gradually advancing to more complex projects in the field of machine learning and NLP.
+I aim to create a chatbot that can respond based on the information I provide, gradually advancing to more complex projects in the field of machine learning and NLP.

 ## Roadmap